This is the tricky part, where consumer's have and will make the most mistakes.

 What is the best HDTV antenna ? is the question most asked by our visitors

+Most of the new compact antennas claiming to be digital/HDTV antennas are UHF antennas or at least they perform very poorly on VHF and should only be used in areas where the VHF digital/HD signals are very strong and where the UHF signals are reasonably strong.
 VHF channel signals are lower frequencies and UHF channel frequencies are higher frequencies.
 The lower the channel number the lower the frequency.
-The wave length of the VHF band is much longer then the UHF band, the waves are much farther apart, less frequent.
-To maximize the reception of these longer wave length of the VHF channels will require a larger TV antenna, the longer wave lengths of the VHF band goes right by compact antennas, with very little signal captured.
+The wave length of the VHF band is much longer than the UHF band, the waves are much farther apart, less frequent.
+To maximize the reception performance of these longer wave length of the VHF channels requires a larger TV antenna.
+The longer wave lengths of the VHF band go right past compact antennas with very little signal captured.

-FACT: Small compact antennas, no matter what kind, can't perform as well as larger antennas do, especially on the VHF channels "not even close" no matter what marketing hype is used to convince you, the physics of TV reception won't allow for it.
+FACT: Small compact antennas, no matter what kind, can't perform as well as larger antennas can, especially on the VHF channels "not even close" no matter what marketing hype is used to convince you, the physics of TV reception won't allow for it.